How to write a grant proposal: a step-by-step guide

 Now that you know what you are applying for, you can think about matching your proposed research to the aims of the agency.
 The work you propose needs to be innovative, specific, realizable, timely, and worthy of the sponsoring organization’s attention.

 - Develop an awareness of the major problems and open questions in your field.
 Attend conferences and seminar talks.
-Read widely and deeply.
-Journal review articles are a helpful place to start.
+Read widely and deeply—journal review articles are a helpful place to start.
 Reading papers from related but different subfields can generate ideas.

 - Use a reference manager to build a library of sources for your project.
-You can use a reference management tool to collect, store and organize references, and highlight and annotate PDFs.
+You can use a reference management tool to collect papers, store and organize references, and highlight and annotate PDFs.
 Establish a system for organizing your ideas by tagging papers with labels and using folders to store similar references.

 - Writing a grant proposal is a creative and imaginative endeavor.
 Write down all of your ideas.
 Freewriting is a practice where you write down all that comes to mind without filtering your ideas for feasibility or stopping to edit mistakes.
 By continuously writing your thoughts without judgment, the practice can help overcome procrastination and writer’s block.
 It can also unleash your creativity, and generate new ideas and associations.
 Mind mapping is another technique for brainstorming and generating connections between ideas.

-- Schedule time for focused thinking.
 To facilitate intelligent thinking and shape the overall direction of your project, consider writing down the answers to the following questions:

 - What are the questions that the project will address?
 Am I excited and curious about their answers?